ilanschnell/bitarray/examples/represent.md

 ========================

 The bitarray library offers many ways to represent bitarray objects.
-Here, we take a closer look at those represent and discuss thier advantages and disadvantages.
+Here, we take a closer look at those representations and discuss their advantages and disadvantages.

 Binary representation